code-and-circuit/spot-web-server/README.md

 - Add more information to the config.json file for more customizability
 - Potentially add more logging info
 - Add screenshots and/or videos to readme
+- Separate frontend and backend (use a js framework like react for frontend).
+Could even create a standalone app using electron